 What is Jedi Training: Trials of the Temple?

 Unlike many other aspects of Disney where you make reservations weeks or months in advance, you register for Jedi Training at Hollywood Studios the day of your visit.
-Jedi Training is an incredibly popular experience and an absolute must for any Star Wars fan ages 4 to 12.
+Jedi Training at Disney World is an incredibly popular experience and an absolute must for any Star Wars fan ages 4 to 12.
 It costs nothing extra beyond park admission to be a part of this 25-minute show.
 The show's stage area is next to the entrance to Star Tours - The Adventures Continue.
-The show consists of a Jedi Master and several assistants that lead the 30 participants through basic Jedi training.
+The show consists of a Jedi Master and several assistants that lead 30 participants through basic Jedi training.
 The kids wear Jedi robes and are broken up into two groups, with 15 being led to a raised level and 15 on a ground level.
 There are marked spots for each child to stand upon.
 Once everyone is in place, lightsabers are handed out.

 The children are taught basic lightsaber tactics as a group.
 After learning this, the children and the Jedi trainers work together to open the Jedi Temple doors at the back of the raised stage.
 With the doors opened, their fears are manifested as Darth Vader and the Seventh Sister Inquisitor appear.
 The younglings must face their fears and engage in a lightsaber duel with Darth Vader (those on the raised stage) or the Seventh Sister Inquisitor (those on the ground level stage).